This assignment is due on Thursday, 1/31 at 11:59 PM. Submit it using the handin server as assignment a4.

-Exercise 9: Design a function which, given an address, produces a string that you might write on a letter to that address.
-In other words, this function should consume an address data structure, and produce a formatted string.
-The function number->string will be useful.
+Exercise 8: Design a function called format-address which, given an address, produces a string that you might write on a letter to that address.
+In other words, this function should consume an address data structure and produce a formatted string.
+The function number->string may be useful.

-Complete Exercises 83, 84, and 85 from Part I of the book.
+Complete Exercises 83, 84, and 85 from Chapter 5 of the book.
 This will be similar to Exercises 1–3, but with more control and using what you know about structures.

 Design a form editor for an address, which you defined in Exercise 5.
 Here is a snapshot of such an address editor in action: